Lost Sierra

-The Lost Sierra is a northern Sierra Nevada region in California in the United States.
+The Lost Sierra is a northern Sierra Nevada region in California in the United States, named after the heavy winter snowfall that isolates the area.
 It encompasses the area of Plumas County, Sierra County, and parts of Lassen County.

 Terminology

 The origin of the term “Lost Sierra” was attributed to William Berry, an official historian of the United States Ski Association, who used the term to describe the region when he visited it for the first time circa 1933.
 The term appears independently in regional newspapers as early as 1978.
 Berry publicized the term more widely in his 1991 book Lost Sierra; Gold, Ghosts & Skis.

 Geography

-The Lost Sierra is a region bordered on the north by the North Fork of the Feather River, to the south by the North Fork of the Yuba River, to the west by the town of La Porte, a prominent gold town of the late 1800s, and to the East by Eureka Peak — the mountain that appears on the Great Seal of California|Great Seal of the State of California.
+The Lost Sierra is a region bordered on the north by the North Fork of the Feather River, to the south by the North Fork of the Yuba River, to the west by the town of La Porte, a prominent gold town of the late 1800s, and to the East by Eureka Peak — the mountain that appears on the Great Seal of the State of California.
 Those original borders include prominent communities of the gold rush era, many of which are now tourist destinations including Quincy, the seat of Plumas County, Johnsville, a small town known for its longboard ski events, and Downieville and Sierra City, two more Gold Rush boomtowns on the North Fork of the Yuba River.
 Current popular usage generally refers to a larger area that runs farther east towards the Nevada border, including the towns of Graeagle and Blairsden, Portola, Beckwourth, Chilcoot, and Vinton as well as regional destinations such as Lake Davis, and farther north through Indian Valley (once home to the largest population of the Mountain Maidu tribe), onto the towns of Greenville and Taylorsville and the area encompassing Lake Almanor.